redbear/Duo/docs/dfu.md

 * Download the [dfu-util](http://dfu-util.sourceforge.net/releases/dfu-util-0.8-binaries/win32-mingw32/dfu-util-static.exe).

-* Start 'Command Prompt' and navigate to the folder you downloaded the dfu-util
+* Start the Command Line Terminal and navigate to the folder you downloaded the dfu-util

 * Rename it to dfu-util.exe